One of the most important financial responsibilities for any business is the timely payment of taxes, including payroll taxes.

 Moreover, they may even pursue civil suits against the business and the business owner for recovery of the taxes that they paid or will have to pay.

-Perhaps this would be different if the business or business owner was in position to simply agree to pay the trust fund and/or the TFRP.
+Perhaps this would be different if the business or business owner was in a position to simply agree to pay the trust fund and/or the TFRP.
 But the business’s financial difficulties are typically why these types of disputes arise in the first place.

-These disputes involve multiple taxpayers each of whom pursue multiple tax and non-tax administrative and judicial remedies.
+These disputes involve multiple taxpayers each of whom pursues multiple tax and non-tax administrative and judicial remedies.
 These tax disputes can play out over more than a decade.
-In the end, these types of procedural battles are lengthy and costly for all parties involved, often result in the government not collecting the taxes that are owed, and take up too much of the IRS’s and the courts’ limited resources.
+In the end, these types of procedural battles are lengthy and costly for all parties involved, often result in the government not collecting the taxes that are owed, and take up too much of the IRS’s and the court’s limited resources.